History of Methodism in Sichuan

-Methodism in Sichuan refers to the history and implantation of Methodism in the Chinese province of Sichuan (formerly romanized as Szechwan, Szechuan, Sz-chuan or Sz-chuen; also referred to as "West China").
-Methodism, along with Anglicanism, were the two largest Protestant denominations in that province.
+The history of Methodism in Sichuan (or "West China") began in 1882 when missionaries began to arrive from the United States.
+Methodists founded or helped found several colleges, schools, and hospitals to aid in modernization and conversion efforts.
+Later, American Methodists were joined by missionaries from Canada.
+Methodism grew to become one of the two largest denominations of Protestant Christianity in the province by 1922, along with Anglicanism.

+Nonetheless, missionary activity in China generated controversy among many native Chinese and faced armed opposition during both the Boxer Rebellion and the later Chinese Communist Revolution.
+Although the former did not affect Sichuan so much as some other parts of China, the province was one of the hotbeds of anti-missionary riots throughout its ecclesiastical history.

+Numerous mission properties and native church leaders in Sichuan were respectively destroyed and killed by communists in the mid-1930s.
+After the communist take over of China in 1949, missionaries were expelled and activity ceased.
+Under government oppression in the 1950s, Methodists and other Protestants across China severed their ties with overseas churches and their congregations merged into the Three-Self Patriotic Church.
+Since 1980, services for Chinese Protestant churches have been provided by the China Christian Council.

 History

 American Methodist Episcopal Mission

-The first Methodist missionaries to reach Sichuan were those of the American Methodist Episcopal Mission (AMEM) led by Rev. Lucius Nathan Wheeler, who arrived in Chungking in 1882.
+The first Methodist missionaries to reach Sichuan were those of the American Methodist Episcopal Mission (AMEM) led by Rev. Lucius Nathan Wheeler, who arrived in Chongqing in 1882.
+In 1884, Francis Dunlap Gamewell was assigned to this city as superintendent of the West China Mission.
 Their early efforts encountered strong resistance and riots that led to the abandonment of the mission.
 It was not until 1889 that these Methodists came back and started the mission again.

-The AMEM mission work concentrated within a diamond-shaped area with the cities of Chengtu, Suining, Tzechung and Chungking as bases.
-Apart from being one of the four founding societies of the West China Union University in 1910, the AMEM had several colleges, schools and hospitals in those above-mentioned cities, as well as an Institutional Church in Chengtu and a Lewis Memorial Institutional Church in Chungking.
+The AMEM mission work concentrated within a diamond-shaped area with the cities of Chengdu (Chengtu), Suining, Zizhong (Tzechung) and Chongqing (Chungking) as bases.
+Apart from being one of the four founding societies of the West China Union University in 1910, the AMEM had several colleges, schools and hospitals in those above-mentioned cities, as well as an Institutional Church in Chengdu and a Lewis Memorial Institutional Church in Chongqing.

 The Rev. Dr. Joseph Beech, a Wesleyan University graduate and member of Psi Upsilon and Phi Beta Kappa, played an instrumental role in founding and running West China Union University.
 He served as its founding president and later its chancellor.

-Ailie Gale served as hospital administrator for five years at Chadwick Memorial Hospital in Tzechung beginning in 1941.
+Ailie Gale served as hospital administrator for five years at Chadwick Memorial Hospital in Zizhong beginning in 1941.
 She left in 1946 to reunite with her husband, as she recognized escalating political conflict.

-During the 1940s, the Church's work in the Chengtu area was directed by W. Y. Chen, one of the four Methodist bishops in China.
+During the 1940s, the Church's work in the Chengdu area was directed by W. Y. Chen, one of the four Methodist bishops in China.